geomagpy/MARTAS/MQTT/README.md

 	OldVersions/...:		Folder for storage of old SYSTEMNAME log files

-	UtilityScripts/addcred.py:	run to add protected credentials to be used e.g. by data sending protocol UtilityScripts/checklog.sh:     check for changes to log files and send them to server UtilityScripts/cleanup.sh:      remove buffer files older than a definite period UtilityScripts/martas.conf:     to be run at boot time using upstart (alternative to martas.sh) UtilityScripts/martas.sh:	to be run at boot time for starting the acquisition UtilityScripts/scp_log.py:      helper method for checklog
-	UtilityScripts/sendip.py:	Helper for checking and sending (via ftp) public IP
+	UtilityScripts/addcred.py:	run to add protected credentials to be used e.g. by data sending protocol UtilityScripts/cleanup.sh:      remove buffer files older than a definite period UtilityScripts/martas.sh:	to be run at boot time for starting the acquisition UtilityScripts/sendip.py:	Helper for checking and sending (via ftp) public IP

  	WebScripts/autobahn.min.js:	required for index.html